iefserge/moltenc.dev/about.md

 The name __Molten C__ can mean different things:

-- C shaped into something nicer
+- C shaped into something "nicer"
 - C needlessly shaped into something completely useless
 - extremely hot and liquified version of C